3 Days in Berlin

 Potsdamer Platz

-Potsdamer Platz was completely rebuilt after it was heavily bombed during the Second World War and then laid to waste during the cold war.
-You will now find strikingly modern architecture here and it is home to many corporate headquarters and the famous Bahnhof Potsdamer Platz, a traffic hub in the city.
+Potsdamer Platz was completely rebuilt after it was heavily bombed during the Second World War and then laid to waste during the Cold War.
+You will now find strikingly modern architecture here, and it is home to many corporate headquarters, as well as the famous Bahnhof Potsdamer Platz, a central transportation hub in the city.

 Bahnhof Potsdamer Platz